cilwerner/ms-identity-docs-code-dotnet/5-advanced/background-console-worker-app-webapi/README.md

 1. Open the `appsettings.json` file for the `BackgroundWorker`.
 2. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `WebApi-SharedTokenCache` copied from the Azure portal.
 3. Find the app key `TenantId` and replace the value with the Tenant ID where you registered your application.
-4. Find the app key `Domain` and replace the existing value with your Azure AD tenant name.
+4. Find the app key `Domain` and replace the existing value with your Microsoft Entra tenant name.
 5. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `WebApi-SharedTokenCache`, in the Azure portal.
 6. Find the section for the `ConnectionStrings` and replace the value of the keys that are relevant to your scenario:
    - If you will use **SQL Server**, update the key `TokenCacheDbConnStr` with the database connection string.